 If you are eligible for a Company Matching Contribution, the Company will contribute \$1 for each \$1 that you contribute on a before-tax basis to the Plan up to the maximum of 6% of your annual eligible pay subject to certain limits established under the PR-Code.
 (Catch-up Contributions are not eligible for Company Matching Contributions).
-This means that for every \$1 of Before-Tax Contributions that you contribute you will receive a \$1.00 up to 6% of your eligible pay.
-Since your Before-Tax Contributions cannot exceed \$15,000 for year 2021, this is the maximum amount that can be matched subject to the 6% annual eligible pay limitation.
-In addition, the maximum annual eligible pay for 2021 is limited by the PR-Code to \$290,000, as adjusted annually by the IRS.
+This means that for every \$1 of Before-Tax Contributions that you contribute you will receive a \$1 up to 6% of your eligible pay.
+Since your Before-Tax Contributions cannot exceed \$15,000 for year 2024, this is the maximum amount that can be matched subject to the 6% annual eligible pay limitation.
+In addition, the maximum annual eligible pay for 2024 is limited by the PR-Code to \$345,000, as adjusted annually by the IRS.

-- > To be eligible for a Company Matching Contribution you must be eligible for the Plan as described under Eligibility with at least one year of employment, as determined under Plan rules. - > Company Matching Contributions will be made on Before-Tax Contributions up to 6% of eligible pay. - > Your Company Matching Contributions will be based on the portion of annual eligible pay earned after you satisfy the service requirement for the Company Matching Contribution. - > If you terminate employment voluntarily or involuntarily (including as a result of a reduction in workforce), you will receive any Company Matching Contribution you have earned; you need not be employed on December 31 to receive a Company Matching Contribution. - > Company Matching Contributions are posted annually and will generally be posted by the end of the first quarter of the following year.
+To be eligible for a Company Matching Contribution you must be eligible for the Plan as described under "Eligibility" on page 9, with at least one full year of employment, as determined under Plan rules.
+You are eligible for Company Matching Contributions as of the first day of the month following your completion of one full year of employment.

+- Company Matching Contributions will be made on Before-Tax Contributions up to 6% of eligible pay. - Your Company Matching Contributions will be based on the portion of annual eligible pay earned after you satisfy the service requirement for the Company Matching Contribution. - If you terminate employment voluntarily or involuntarily (including as a result of a reduction in workforce), you will receive any Company Matching Contribution you have earned; you need not be employed on December 31 to receive a Company Matching Contribution. - Company Matching Contributions are posted annually and will generally be posted by the end of the first quarter of the following year.